vmmc2/Flutter-Web-Course/README.md

 ## About the "final" and "const" keywords
 * When we use the "final" in the declaration of a variable, we are making it a immutable variable.
 That means that once we have assigned a value to this variable, we cannot reassign any other value to that same variable.
+* When we are working with Stateless Widgets we have to keep in mind that their state cannot be changed during the lifetime of our app.
+So it makes sense that all properties inside our Stateless Widgets should not be changed.
+So, in order to achieve this requirement, we must use "final variables" inside our Stateless Widgets.

 ## About screens
 * It is a good practice to have a dart file for each screen that we plan to have in our app.